mattermost/docs/source/administration/config-settings.md

 **Allow Sign Up With Email** (`"EnableSignUpWithEmail": true`)

-`true`: Allow team creation and account signup using email and password; “false”: Email signup is disabled and users are not able to invite new members.
+`true`: Allow team creation and account signup using email and password; `false`: Email signup is disabled and users are not able to invite new members.
 This limits signup to single-sign-on services like OAuth or LDAP.

 #### Sign In